couchbaselabs/promtimer/README.md

 promtimer.py
 ```

+The Grafana dashboards page should open for you automatically.
-Open the Grafana UI (`localhost:3000`) in your browser and you can begin
+If not, navigate to (`localhost:3000/dashboards`) in your browser and
-exploring the available dashboards.
+begin exploring the available dashboards.

 ## Clean Up